roman-milk/roman-milk.github.io/a-perfect-fall.md

+===

- ****** A Perfect Fall Pt.
-02 ****** bysilkstockingslover© We all did.
+We all did.
 Then each of us was inserted with a thick vibrator turned on high.
 We then had a vibrating egg slid into our ass.
 Amy explained, "The first one to cum loses and so forth.
 Good luck whores."
 The double sensation was pretty intense, but I just tried to ignore the teasing tantalizations.
 It only took a couple minutes before Becky orgasmed screaming 'Fuck yes,' from the toy sensations.
 I instantly worried about her punishment, but stayed focused on winning.
 During the next couple minutes Ashley and Abby also climaxed and it was just Zelda and me.
 Just as I was close to cumming I heard Zelda scream and then seconds later I followed, winning my second straight round.

  Amy announced, Jessica with back to back wins is now in the lead, but her daughter now needs to be punished for her quick pussy trigger.
 But first lets watch the trailer for my brand new movie I just finished editing late last night.
 Please watch the video called "The Seduction of a Surburban Housewife."